What is the invoicing process? 9 steps to get paid faster

 FAQs on invoicing processes

-Invoicing can seem complicated, but it doesn't have to be.
+Invoicing is straightforward once you know the basics.
 Here are answers to common questions about managing your billing process.

 What's the difference between invoicing and billing?

-Invoicing is the act of sending a bill to a customer for goods or services.
-Billing is the broader process of managing all payments owed, including tracking, collecting, and recording transactions.
+Invoicing is the act of sending a bill to your customers for goods or services provided, while billing is the broader process that includes creating the invoice, tracking payment, and managing accounts receivable.

 Disclaimer